Comparisons12 min read

 Are Windscribe and Mullvad good for torrenting?

-Both support torrenting on all servers and both offer port forwarding (Mullvad only on WireGuard).
-Mullvad's consistent speeds and no-logs infrastructure make it a slightly stronger torrent VPN in practice.
-That said, Windscribe works well too — especially with unlimited simultaneous connections if you're running multiple seedboxes or devices at once.
+Both support torrenting everywhere and offer port forwarding (Mullvad on WireGuard only).
+Mullvad's consistent speeds and zero-logs infrastructure make it slightly better for serious torrenters.
+Windscribe works fine too — especially if you're running multiple connections.

 Tags